raymondshiner/simple-weather-app/Instructions.md

 ## 4. Improving the application

 This application, although fairly clean, is missing quite a bit before i would consider it production ready.
 Below is a small list of points that i would want to Improve before shipping this product.
+I'm sure there are more opitmizations that can and should be made, these are just the ones that came to mind.

 - Testing